 Epoxy tile adhesive is tricky, making it harder to get the right thickness on the tile surface.
 If you think it would be better to call in the pros, find your expert tiler on Rated People.

 Okay, so now we’ve covered adhesive, it’s time to get down to the nitty-gritty and discuss which tile trowel is the best.
 You can use square and U-notched trowels to spread the adhesive evenly.

 The shape and design of the trowel teeth are the key ingredients when determining the spread.
 However, each delivers a different adhesive depth.
 When you buy your new trowel, you’ll see that the teeth are measured in depth and width.

 The great news is you can purchase trowels in several sizes, from 4 mm to 20 mm.
-This Hogard Premium Trowel demonstrates the point perfectly, as it has an 8 mm depth and width so that the tile adhesive stays the same thickness.
+This Hogard Premium Trowel demonstrates the point perfectly, as it has an 8 mm depth and width, so the tile adhesive thickness stays the same.

 When you apply the adhesive with a square trowel, you can expect it to compress to half the depth of the original application.
 So if the trowel lays down a 10 mm layer, the depth halves once the tile is pushed into place.

 Square trowels are ideal for heavier tiles because they deliver a thicker adhesive spread when using the largest gauge notches.
 It’s also better for distributing the weight of the tile while offering the maximum surface grip.